-- Overflow (OVF): Generated when the counter has reached its top value and wrapped to zero. - Compare (CMP): Indicates a match between the counter value and the Compare register.
+- Overflow (OVF): Generated when the counter has reached its top value and wrapped to zero.
+The generated strobe is synchronous with CLK_RTC and lasts one CLK_RTC cycle. - Compare (CMP): Indicates a match between the counter value and the Compare register.
+The generated strobe is synchronous with CLK_RTC and lasts one CLK_RTC cycle.